 - If any trade union was required to send any notice, statement or any document to the registrar under the Act and if the rule did not prescribe a particular person in the union to provide such information then in case of default each member of the executive shall be imposed with the fine extendible to five rupees.
 In case of continuing default, the fine may be extended to five rupees a week.

-- If any person willfully makes or causes to be made any false entry or omission in the general statement required under Section 28 of the Act shall be punishable with fine extendible to 500 rupees.
+- If any person willfully makes or causes to be made any false entry or omission in the general statement required under Section 28 of the Act shall be punishable with a fine extendible to 500 rupees.

-Article 32 states, the following:
+Section 32 states the following:

-- Any person who in order to deceive a member of any trade union or any other person who purports to be the part of the trade union,
+- Any person who in order to deceive a member of any trade union or any other person who purports to be part of the trade union,

 - Gives a copy of the document with the pretext of it containing the rules of a trade union.